 Is chitosan safe?
 Chitosan is likely safe when used for short periods, but side effects, or unintended consequences, do occur.
 These mostly include gastrointestinal symptoms such as gas and constipation.
 If you are allergic to shellfish, do not take chitosan since it is made from the shells of crustaceans.
 Also, there is some concern that chitosan may increase the effect of blood thinners.
 If you are on Coumadin (warfarin), Lovenox (enoxaparin) or Plavix (clopidogrel), speak to your healthcare provider if you are considering using a supplement containing chitosan.

 What is it?
 Alginate, also known as algin or alginic acid, is a component of brown algae.
 When it dissolves in the stomach, it forms a gel-like solid that stays in the stomach for an extended period.
 It is this action that manufacturers of alginate supplements claim creates a sense of fullness and inhibits fat absorption.

 Does it work?
 The evidence runs the gamut from it really works to total failure for weight loss.
 While a preliminary study showed mild weight loss of about 6 pounds with the use of alginate compared to a placebo, subsequent studies have shown no significant weight loss or increased sense of satiety with the use of alginate.
 More research is needed.

 Is alginate safe?
-Alginate is likely safe when consumed in small amounts, but whether the higher doses found in supplements are nontoxic has been established.
+Alginate is likely safe when consumed in small amounts, but whether the higher doses found in supplements are nontoxic has not been established.
 Adverse events, or unintended consequences, of alginate are abdominal bloating, heartburn, headache and constipation, and they have all occurred with short-term use.
 It is unclear what side effects may occur with long-term use.
 Lastly, alginate can potentially interfere with the absorption of medications.
 Talk to your healthcare provider before using an alginate supplement.